Meghan McCain Showers Husband Ben Domenech With Love On Instagram: ‘We’re So Lucky’

 Meghan shared a Throwback Thursday photo to the social media site on July 2 where the couple, both dressed in black outfits, posed in front of a stunning wrought iron staircase.
 It was not noted where or when the image was taken.
 The stunning backdrop featured a gorgeous runner rug that went up the length of the wide stairwell.
-To the right of the couple was featured some striking indoor decor.
+To the right of the couple was some striking indoor decor.
 It appears that atop a dark-colored piano there were three large silver vases filled with overflowing white branches.
 Silver balls appeared to hand delicately from the foliage.

 In her caption, Meghan did share that this image was taken when the couple could still go out together to share a meal.
-She thanked her husband of almost three years for his care and strength, using colorful words to describe herself throughout her pregnancy which she has navigated throughout the coronavirus pandemic.
+She thanked her husband of almost three years for his care and strength, using colorful words to describe herself throughout her pregnancy.

 The couple looked stunning in the share.
 Meghan wore a long-sleeved black gown.
 The garment had an interesting style detail of sheer, black lace panels that began at the neckline and continued to the shoulders.
 The remainder of the gown did not feature any other details save for the slit at the bottom, which continued the same lace accent seen at the top.
-Meghan wore high heels which were accented with pears on the heels.
+Meghan wore high heels which were accented with pearls on the heels.
 Her long, blond hair was pulled away from her face and a black headband with white pearls was added to complete her hair fashion.

 Ben was dressed in a dark-colored suit jacket and pants.
 He also wore a black shirt and dress shoes.